zlu883/noodel-js/CONTRIBUTING.md

 Some planned features/enhancements for the future include, but not limited to:
 - Adding proper testing to the project
-- Integration with Vue and possibly other frameworks like React
+- Integration with other frameworks like React
-- Addressing certain UX issues in mobile browsers
-- Fine-tuning navigation experience and performance
-- Support for adding custom classes/styles to individual noodes
 - More options related to layout and positioning

 ## Bug reports